I was up by 715am, but Neil was long gone. He said he likes to be on the road by 0600hrs!

 Upon reaching Pont d’Arc it started raining and stayed that way until early evening.
 It wasn’t cold though so I didn’t bother to get the jacket out.
 The riding was upwards from now on, but with impressive views through the gorge.

 I arrived in Aigueze, picked up supplies and then cycled on looking for a campsite.
 The slight issue is that there were none so I ended up riding the next stage of nearly 30 miles where the book said one could be found.
-Those 30 miles were uninspiring so there are no pictures.
+Those 30 miles were uninspiring but on the bright side the rain cleared and the sun came out again.